Ann Dinham: Transportation to Australia

 Dinham was held in custody from the time of her trial in August 1851 until the following March, when she sailed for Tasmania aboard the convict transport Sir Robert Seppings, which left Woolwich on 17 March 1852, carrying 220 female convicts.
 After a voyage of 112 days, the ship arrived in Hobart, Tasmania on 8 July 1852.

 Dinham's daughter, Eliza, accompanied her mother on the voyage but died at sea.
-In his Day Book, the Royal Navy surgeon, L S Cunningham recorded: "Eliza Denham, aged 13 months, Prisoner's Child; disease or hurt, diarrhoea.
+In his Day Book, the Royal Navy surgeon, Lennox T Cunningham recorded: "Eliza Denham, aged 13 months, Prisoner's Child; disease or hurt, diarrhoea.
 Put on sick list, 1 May 1852, at sea.
 Died 3 May 1852.
 Had been suffering from disorder of the bowels for several days and had been neglected and was very much reduced".

 Dinham's son, William, remained in England and was brought up by her elder sister, Elizabeth, and husband.